experimentAccount2/slpkg/README.rst

      |
      +--5 libunique

-Check if your packages is up to date from slackbuilds.org:
+Check if your packages is up to date:

 .. code-block:: bash